vasilisvg/literary-clock/README.md

 - Kus|Julien Ignacio
 - Lanny|Max Porter
 - Lepelsnijder|Marjolijn Hof
+- Love in the time of cholera|Gabriel García Márquez
 - Lucius, of: de ezel|Lucianus
 - Moord: een inleiding|Faye Kellerman
+- Nachttrein naar Lissabon|Pascal Mercier
 - Samuel Johnson is Indignant|Lydia Davis
 - Simplicissimus|Johann Grimmelshausen
 - The Darkening Age|Catherine Nixey
+- The Old Man and the Sea|Ernest Hemingway
 - The secret language of color|Joann and Arielle Eckstut
 - The Sectret Lives of Baba Segi’s Wives|Lola Shoneyin
 - The Shape of Design|Frank Chimero